jumblexacm/jumble-bot/README.md

 2. Send and edit a message in a different dev server channel.
 Again, do this in a single `discord.Client()` session.

 Expected result:
-- Before and after editing, none are in MongoDB
+- Before and after editing, none are in MongoDB and Algolia
 - However, the edit function triggers for each and doesn't crash